loganharbour/cardinal/doc/content/tutorials/openmc_fluid.md

-We combine the `solid_temp` and `thm_temp` variables using two [ParsedAux](https://mooseframework.inl.gov/source/auxkernels/ParsedAux.html) auxkernels to set equality between `temp` and each of these received variables in the appropriate mesh blocks.
+We combine the `solid_temp` and `thm_temp` variables using two [ParsedAux](https://mooseframework.inl.gov/source/auxkernels/ParsedAux.html) auxiliary kernels to set equality between `temp` and each of these received variables in the appropriate mesh blocks.
 Finally, to reduce the number of transfers from [!ac](THM), we will receive fluid temperature from [!ac](THM), but re-compute the density locally in the OpenMC wrapping